How to Access Property Records in Alaska

 You cannot remove all your information from public records.
 It's the law.
 To protect yourself from identity theft and fraud, you can contact the local recorder's offices and ask them to remove anything beyond your name and address.
 You don't want your email address and phone number out there.

-Correcting Errors on Property Records
+Property Records Guide

-Alaska County Property Records
+- Maintaining and Amending Alaska Property Records

 - Aleutians West Census Area County